Tainted\\Coders

 }

-Commands are delayed until next stage
+Commands are delayed until the next schedule

-If we have only one stage even if we have systems that run before or after each other, the actual commands will not be applied to the world until the next frame.
+If we have only one stage, even if we have systems that run before or after each other, the actual commands will not be applied to the world until the next frame.

 fn main() {